OldManUmby/DND.SRD.Wiki/pages/01.home/default.md

 !
 The documents contained herein are edited from scratch into Markdown format for portability and conversion to other formats.
 This is not a basic conversion as you find elsewhere, we have painstakingly converted the original Wizard's SRD PDF to markdown paragraph-by-paragraph.
 The original documents can be downloaded from our [Cry Havoc Studio GitHub repository](https://github.com/CryHavocStudio/OGL-SRD5).
 Please report any issues you find through our GitHub account.
 Thank you!

 **NEW FEATURES:** Powerful search engins now available!
-Search the D&D 5E SRD using our standard highlight search tool, or use the new _Advanced TNT Search_, both of these search engines are located in the left-hand sidebar, or perform a [custom Google search](https://cse.google.com/cse?cx=001286843246981938841:_5jzoxwanvq) of the SRD.
+Search the D&D 5E SRD using our standard highlight search field, or use the new _TNT Search_, an advanced full-text search, both of these search engines are located in the left-hand sidebar, or perform a [custom Google search](https://cse.google.com/cse?cx=001286843246981938841:_5jzoxwanvq) of the SRD.

 [Download the official SRD v5.1 in PDF format](http://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf)